 It is with great pleasure that I welcome you to the first issue of the NARSC newsletter.
-The main goal of the newsletter is to provide what you will hopefully find is interesting news and information regarding people, events, and initiatives within the North American Regional Science newsletter community.
-The will published biannually (June and December) and will be disseminated electronically to regional scientists throughout the world.
+The main goal of the newsletter is to provide what you will hopefully find is interesting news and information regarding people, events, and initiatives within the North American Regional Science community.
+The newsletter will be published biannually (June and December) and will be disseminated electronically to regional scientists throughout the world.